 More and more legislation is coming out every year, making it increasingly difficult for Landlords to comply.
-And even though some of the legislation is not ‘statutory’, if anything goes wrong, then you will still end up with a fine or imprisonment.
+And even though some of the legislation is not 'statutory', if anything goes wrong, then you may still end up with a fine or imprisonment.
 Better to listen to a professional agent guiding you properly!

 Whilst many of these issues are not explicit legal requirements, they are considered good practice.
 It is important to note that the Consumer Protection Act 1987 clearly states that any rented property must be safe for the purpose.
 Unless a landlord can prove they have taken all reasonable steps to ensure the property is safe then they may be found criminally negligent if anything happens to their tenant.
 In these cases the test would be whether the landlord followed best practice.
+We would recommend landlords to refer to Section 11 of the Landlord and Tenant Act.

 In case you feel this is all cost and no benefit, it is important to remember that tenants move on from poorly maintained properties.
 These tenants also tend to be less likely to care for the property whilst they are there.
 Both these things create a cost for the landlord, which may far exceed the cost of meeting the safety obligations.